Article by: Perry Romanowski

 The manufacturing process can be broken down into two steps.
 First a large batch of shampoo is made and then the batch is filled into the packaging.

 Compounding.
 The process of any large scale cosmetic production is called compounding.
 All the ingredients are mixed together in large, stainless steel tanks (3000 gallons or more) by workers known as compounders.
 The raw materials, which are typically provided in drums as large as 55 gallons or in 50 lb bags, are poured into the batch tank and thoroughly mixed.
 The order and temperatures are determined by the formulating chemist.
-Some ingredients like water or the primary detergents are pumped and metered directly into the batch tank.
+Some ingredients like water or the primary detergents which make up the bulk of the product are pumped and metered directly into the batch tank.
 A computer interface is often used to control mixing speed and temperature.
-Depending on the size and type of shampoo, making a 3000 gallon batch can take any where from 1 to 4 hours.
+Depending on the size and type of shampoo, making a 3000 gallon batch can take any where from 1 to 4 hours or longer.

 Quality Control check.
-After a batch is approved by the QC department, it is pumped out of the main batch tank into a holding tank where it can be stored until the filling lines are ready.
-From the holding tank it gets pumped into a filler which is positioned on the filling line..
+After a batch is completed, it is sent to the quality control department for approval.
+Here they test it for things like proper pH, viscosity, color, odor and other specified characteristics.
+Once approved by the QC department, it is pumped out of the main batch tank into a holding tank where it can be stored until the filling lines are ready.
+From the holding tank, the shampoo gets pumped into a filler which is positioned on the filling line.

 Filling.
 The filling line is just a long conveyor belt.
 At the start of the filling line, empty bottles are put into a hopper.
 The bottles are physically manipulated by a machine until they are upright and correctly oriented.
 They move along the conveyor belt to the filling carousel which holds the shampoo.